Heisenberg action in the equivariant K-theory of Hilbert schemes via Shuffle Algebra: Macdonald polynomials. Heisenberg algebra and vertex operators over it

-Hence the operators $\widetilde{K_i}$ acting on $M$, which may be viewed as a Fock space over $p_i$, are vertex operators over half of the Heisenberg algebra: $\{\mathfrak{h}_i\}_{i>0}$.
-The isomorphism $\Theta$ takes $\mathfrak{h}_i$ to operators of multiplication by $p_i$ (for $i>0$).
-As a result an action of the positive part of the Heisenberg algebra is received.
-Obviously starting from $f_i$ instead of $e_i$ we will get in the analogous way the vertex operators over the negative half of the Heisenberg algebra.
-So the whole Heisenberg algebra is acting in $M$.
+Thus identifying $M$ with a Fock space $\Lambda_F$, operators $\widetilde{K_i}$ can be viewed as \emph{vertex operators} over half of the Heisenberg algebra $\{\mathfrak{h}_i\}_{i>0}$.
+In particular, $\Theta$ intertwines $\mathfrak{h}_i$-action with operators of multiplication by $p_i$ (for $i>0$).
+In other words, we get an action of the positive part of the Heisenberg algebra.
+Analogous considerations with operators $f_i$ instead of $e_i$ yield an action of the negative part of the Heisenberg algebra.
+So in the end, we get an action of the whole Heisenberg algebra on $M$.

-\begin{rem} The disadvantage of our approach is that we do not know explicit formulas for $K_i$ in terms of $x^{j_1}*x^{j_2}*\ldots*x^{j_i}$. \end{rem}
+\emph{Remark:} Disadvantage of our approach is that we do not know explicit formulas for $K_i$ in terms of $x_1^{j_1}*x_1^{j_2}*\cdots*x_1^{j_i}$. \footnote{\ Such kind of formulas were recently obtained by Negut (\cite{n}) for a whole family of Heisenberg subalgebras.}